SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-31-did-my-own-research.md

 The only thing missing is a suggestion to sprinkle ivermectin as a snow &amp; ice melter.
 Which makes
 [approximately as much sense as ivermectin for COVID-19]({{ site.baseurl }}/ivermectin-takedowns/), so why not?
-(Whoops: spoke too soon.
-One of the replies suggested taking some ivermectin and then peeing on the snow.
+(Whoops: spoke too soon!
+One of the replies suggested self-prescribing some ivermectin, and then peeing on the snow.
 Yes, that's _much_ better&hellip;)

 ## The Weekend Conclusion